 This truly is the ultimate list of easy camping desserts!
 If you have a sweet tooth like me, hang tight because you’re going to love these ideas.
 Let’s dive in!

 No camping dessert list would be complete without s’mores, right?

-S’mores are hands down the most classic camping desserts there are, but it doesn’t have to be just graham crackers, chocolate, and honey.
+S’mores are hands down the most classic camping desserts out there, but it doesn’t have to be just graham crackers, chocolate, and marshmallows.

 There are so many ways to get creative and level up your s’mores.

 Below you’ll find some of my favorite s’mores combos using things like jam, toasted coconut, smoked salt, peanut butter, pretzels, and more!